nsilvis07/epa_monitor_validation/Code/README.md

 ### Software Requirements

-- [ **X** ] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.
+- [x] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.
 [HIGHLY RECOMMENDED]

 - R (version 4.5.0, 2025-04-11)
   - `pacman` (0.5.1)